Flow-OPD: On-Policy Distillation for Flow Matching Models

 Introduction and Theoretical Foundation

-Flow Matching (FM) has emerged as a superior paradigm for generative modeling, learning continuous-time velocity fields for efficient and high-fidelity synthesis.
-However, aligning FM models for multi-dimensional tasks (text rendering, compositional reasoning, human aesthetics) using Reinforcement Learning (RL) methods like Group Relative Policy Optimization (GRPO) faces critical bottlenecks:
+Flow Matching (FM) has emerged as a superior paradigm for generative modeling, offering efficiency and high-fidelity synthesis.
+However, aligning FM models with multiple, heterogeneous tasks (text rendering, compositional reasoning, aesthetics) presents significant challenges.
+Existing methods like Group Relative Policy Optimization (GRPO) ported to FM show promise in single-reward scenarios but fail in multi-task settings due to:

-- Reward Sparsity: Scalar-valued rewards lack granularity to coordinate heterogeneous objectives.
+- Reward Sparsity: Scalar-valued rewards lack granularity to harmonize conflicting objectives.

 Methodology